 Riley's executive career is prided on never tanking and always competing for championships.
 He built the team he eventually coached to a title, hand-picked Erik Spoelstra as his coaching successor, and won two championships by carefully teaming up Dwyane Wade, LeBron James and Chris Bosh in the 2010 offseason.

 In 2020, he built another NBA Finals team on after wooing Jimmy Butler to South Beach.

 Miami's player development program has been among the league's best.
 Bam Adebayo and Tyler Herro were borderline lottery picks.
 Adebayo became an All-Star in 2020 and Herro is one of the most promising players in the 2019 NBA Draft class.

 The Heat have nominally had a general manager in Riley's front office tenure, but he has the final say on all basketball-related decisions.

 The basketball executive was inducted into the Naismith Memorial Basketball Hall of Fame in 2008.
 He won the NBA Executive of the Year Award in 2011 and the Chuck Daly Lifetime Achievement Award in 2012.

 In 26 years under Riley, the Heat have won three championships and only missed the playoffs six times.

 Pat Riley Net Worth

-According to Celebrity Net Worth, Pat Riley’s net worth is estimated to be $100 million.
-It’s no surprise the former coach’s success has inflated his bank account.
+According to Celebrity Net Worth, Pat Riley's net worth is estimated to be $120 million, which totally makes sense.
+It's no surprise the former coach's success has inflated his bank account.
 The three-time NBA Coach of the Year and his wife Chris Rodstrom are still making plenty to live on in Coral Gables.

 "The Godfather" has a championship standard.
 No matter the circumstances, he's going to put a contending team on the court.